How the Instagram Algorithm Works

-Comments, likes, shares and views really do impact your feed ranking.
-When it comes to feed performance we’ve long suspected that the algorithm prioritizes content that receives the most engagement but with so many ways to measure engagement which one does the algorithm care about the most.
+Comments, likes, shares, and views really do impact your feed ranking.
+When it comes to your feed’s performance we’ve long suspected that the algorithm prioritizes content that receives the most engagement but with so many ways to measure engagement which one does the algorithm cares about the most.

-According to Instagram the most important engagements for feed ranking are comments, likes, shares, and for video posts views which is really helpful to know as you plan out your content and your captions.
+According to Instagram the most important engagements for feed ranking are comments, likes, shares, and video post views which is really helpful to know as you plan out your content and your captions.

 Although it’s not listed as a key engagement indicator at the moment the hottest engagement metrics right now is saves, especially for influencers who are working on branded content so you can think of a save as a “super-like” because it basically shows that your content is good enough and people will want to come back to it again.

-So if a person regularly spends more time engaging with videos, chances are they’re gooing to see more video content in their feed.
+So if a person regularly spends more time engaging with videos, chances are they’re going to see more video content in their feed.

 Videos also get 4x more real estate on the explore page so that could be why you are seeing a boost of engagement on your videos instead of your photos and since videos perform so well from the explore page, posting videos is also a great strategy for getting more followers because it brings new people from the explore page over to your profile.